This briskly walks you through the various versions of the Serpent Squad, with a quick recap of what they did.

 It was created in 1973 by three minor costumed criminals.
 They went after Captain America (Steve Rogers).

 In practice, there was no leader.
 Whoever spoke last and the loudest usually decided upon their next move.

 Cobra freed the other two from prison, to form a Serpent Squad under his command.
-Voorhees had previously worked with Mr. Hydre (Calvin Zabo), but now wanted new partners.
+Voorhees had previously worked with Mr. Hyde (Calvin Zabo), but now sought new partners.

 Viper and Eel craved revenge against Cap and the Falcon (Sam Wilson).
 The original idea was to run a PR campaign to ruin Cap’s rep. But they just ended up attacking the heroes.

 The first direct assault failed.
-But they could flee, and Cap suffered burns to his hands during the fight.
-The second ambush failed, the villainous trio was captured, and the Serpent Squad split.
+But they could flee, and had badly burned Cap’s hands during the fight.
+The second ambush failed, the villainous trio was captured, and the Serpent Squad swiftly split.

 Second Serpent Squad

 It was created in 1974 by the former Madame Hydra (Ophelia Sarkissian).
 It was run as a terrorist commando for Sarkissian to rebuild her power base.

 In 1974, Madame Hydra returned from being banished in LimboA kind of dimension where time doesn’t pass.
 Hydra had been destroyed, so she hid and worked on building up a new force.

 She liked the idea of a Serpent Squad.
 She thus recruited Princess Python as her first operative.
 Python stormed a prison to free Cobra and Eel.
 Meanwhile, Madame Hydra secretly murdered the Viper to claim his identity.
 She said that he had been killed by the cops.